agungTuanany/docker-kubernetes/README.md

 explanation config file

 ```
 apiVersion: v1            # scope or limits the type of object
-kind: Service | Pod     # a specific type of object
+kind: Pod                 # a specific type of object
+metadata: client-pod      # most of use is for logging purposes
+  name: client-pod
+  labels:
+    component: web        # a label selector system to connect with client-node-port.yaml
 ```

 when we make config file kubernetes we not quite making a **container** me make